-5. (1) Immovable property owned by-

-- (a) the South African Institute for Medical Research; or - (b) the State, but which was used for purposes of a public health laboratory, is transferred to the National Health Laboratory Service.

-(2) The registrar of deeds must register the property referred to in subsection (1) and make such entries or endorsements in any relevant register, title deed or other document.(3) No duty fee is payable in respect of a registration in terms of subsection (2).

-(4) On production of a certified register by a competent authority that movable property that constitutes part of the resources of the public health laboratory service is owned by the South African Institute for Medical Research or the State, the Service must make such entries or endorsements in or on any relevant register or other document to register that movable property in its name, and in the case of a government department, such department must remove the asset from its asset register.
+- 5. (1) Immovable property owned by -- - (a) the South African Institute for Medical Research; or - (b) the State, but which was used for purposes of a public health laboratory. is transferred to the Service. - (2) The registrar of deeds must register the property referred to in sub-item (l) and make such entries or endorsements in any relevant register, title deed or other document. - (3) No duty fee is payable in respect of a registration in terms of sub-item (2). - (4) On production of a certified register by a competent authority that movable property that constitutes part of the resources of the public health laboratory service is owned by the South African Institute for Medical Research or the State, the Service must make such entries or endorsements in or on any relevant register or other document to register that movable property in its name, and in the case of a government department, such department must remove the asset from its asset register. - (5) From the commencement date all contractual rights, obligations, assets and liabilities of the bodies referred to in item 2. are transferred to the service.